 In the United States the myth has been fueled by three important Supreme Court decisions.
 The first, Santa Clara v.
 Southern Pacific Railroad (1886), was the original case extending to corporations the Fourteenth Amendment due process and equal-rights protections originally intended for former slaves.
-Two other decisions Buckley v.
+Two other decisions, Buckley v.
 Valeo and Bellotti v.
 First National Bank of Boston, in the 1970s established that money for use in political activities is a form of free speech protected by the first amendment of the Bill of Rights and therefore may not be restricted.
 Other cases based on these rulings affect campaign spending and make it impossible to elect persons to state and national office who are unable to attract massive funding.
 These Supreme Court decisions remove much of the power of people to have their governments protect them against abuses by corporations.
 The decisions ultimately have allowed corporations to become powerful, autonomous entities.

 Effects of Concentrated Corporate Growth and Expansion

 A business in which a local owner in a small town must face customers and employees on a daily basis will want to combine entrepreneurial ingenuity with accountability to the community.
 Such businesses do not typically sell shares in the financial markets and, unless squeezed by low-cost chain stores, do not have to expand continuously for their survival.
 Large corporations, by contrast, are designed to require continued growth of profits.
 By accumulating capital they provide options for exploration, investment, technology, mass production, and exploitation on a level that created the industrialized world.
 During some periods of this expansion, corporations were obliged to share the rewards of their success.
 A balance between the power of the largest automakers and the unions supplying their workforce, for example, permitted a period of great profitability while assuring workers a doorway into a world of reasonably secure employment, a five-day workweek, paid vacation time, and health insurance.
-However, an increasingly global workforce and continued pressures to increase profitability upset this balance and led predictably to the destructive use of resources and of people.
+However, an increasingly global workforce and continued pressures to increase profitability, built directly into corporate system, upset this balance and led predictably to the destructive use of resources and of people.

 The need to expand required that all countries should be available as sources of needed raw materials and as markets for consumer products.
-State-owned or socialist enterprises limited such expansion and were viewed with great alarm.
+Dating from the birth of post World War1 experiments in social welfare and extending to the present times of opposition to debt-driven austerity, pressures arose to challenge unbridled expansion, State-owned or socialist enterprises limited such growth and were viewed with great alarm.
 In contemporary market economies, the welfare state has, however, provided a measure of free or inexpensive education, housing, and public parks for the entire society.
 The welfare state served to limit the desperation of people who work for meager wages, but it was also viewed as a burden to corporate taxpayers.
-The declining power of individual companies and declining rates of profitability were accompanied by other corporate fears.
+In the depression of the nineteen thirties, the declining power of individual companies and declining rates of profitability were accompanied by other corporate fears.
 In Great Britain the threat of nationalization and of worker participation in corporate governance seemed real.
 In the United States, government intervention to improve public welfare was viewed as an obstacle to corporate growth.